Oberthur's Grizzled Skipper (Pyrgus armoricanus)

 next page back to list

 The unh has rather dark brown ground colour and the veins are yellow and usually prominent.
-The unh discal mark in s4/5 often straight-edged internally and cleft externally is a shape that seems reasonably constant and characteristic of armoricanus.
+The unh discal mark in s4/5 often straight-edged internally and cleft externally in a shape that seems reasonably constant and characteristic of armoricanus.
 There is usually a small-medium round spot in the unh discal s2.
-There are often small but clear spots in the unh post-discal regions of s3 and s6.

 ref sex